 All receivables are shown net of an allowance for uncollectibles.
+Net receivables are collectible within the year.

 3. Capital Assets

 Capital assets are defined by the Board as assets with an initial, individual cost of more than \$500 and an estimated useful life in excess of three years.
 Such assets are recorded at historical cost or estimated historical cost if purchased.
 Donated capital assets are recorded at estimated fair value at the date of donation.